MapManagement/un-chat/learning/protocol-buffer.md

 }
 ```
 There are also **field rules**:
-- **required** means, that a message need one and not more of this filed
+- **required** means, that a message needs one and not more of it
 - **repeated** means, that this field can be repeated as often as necessary
-- **optional** means, that a message can have either one or none of this field
+- **optional** means, that a message can either have one or none of this field
 ```
 message ExampleRequest {
     required string userName = 1;